Is the muon a third family lepton?: Introduction

 Down to this stage, the construction of the SM and of one family of fermions is only and purely driven by the gauge principle.
 However, the presence of the muon discovered in 1936 \cite{Muondisc1,Muondisc2} and of the strange quark postulated in 1953 \cite{strange1,strange2}, and later of other heavier leptons and quarks (tau lepton \cite{taulepton}, charm quark \cite{charm1,charm2,charm3}, etc.) revealed the presence of three families, i.e. three copies of the same anomaly-free combination of fields.
 The measurement of the $Z$ boson width and of the Higgs boson couplings to gluons and photons has ruled out the possible presence of additional chiral families.
-It is remarkable that the three families is the only aspect of the SM that does not derive from the gauge principle.
-Via the Yukawa couplings, fermions in different families receive hierarchical masses and non-trivial mixing in the $W^\pm$ couplings via the Cabibbo-Kobayashi-Maskawa (CKM) \cite{Cabibbo1963,Kobayashi1973} and Pontecorvo-Maki-Nakagawa-Sakata (PNMS) \cite{Pontecorvo:1967fh,Maki1962} matrices for quarks and leptons, respectively.
+It is remarkable that the presence of three families is the only aspect of the SM that does not derive from the gauge principle.
+Via the Yukawa couplings, fermions in different families receive hierarchical masses and non-trivial mixing appears in the $W^\pm$ couplings via the Cabibbo-Kobayashi-Maskawa (CKM) \cite{Cabibbo1963,Kobayashi1973} and Pontecorvo-Maki-Nakagawa-Sakata (PNMS) \cite{Pontecorvo:1967fh,Maki1962} matrices for quarks and leptons, respectively.
+The current knowledge of the parameters in the Yukawa sector is summarised in Table~\ref{tab:summ} \cite{pdg22}.
 The three family structure of the SM, and the patterns in the Yukawa couplings, have been intensively investigated with the purpose of understanding its origins, with notable attempts to restore the gauge principle by gauging family symmetries \cite{Wilczek:1978xi,Ong:1978tq,Maehara:1979kf,Davidson:1979wr,Wu:1979nq,Albrecht:2010xh,Grinstein:2010ve,DAgnolo:2012ulg}, however, no fully satisfactory explanation has been found so far.

-In this letter we propose a new family structure for the SM fermions, where the muon is reassigned to the third family.
-As we will see, this reveals potentially meaningful patterns in the masses and mixing, while pointing to precise and testable predictions for experiments.